Cahyopw15/Final-Project/README.md

 - **Jupyter Notebook**: For development and documentation of analysis.

 ## 📂 Project Structure
-- `FP_DS27_CahyoPrasetiyoWibowo.ipynb`: The main notebook contains analysis and results.
+- `Notebook Depresion Classifcation.ipynb`: The main notebook contains analysis and results.
 - **Dataset**: Dataset used in the analysis https://www.kaggle.com/datasets/anthonytherrien/depression-dataset
 - **Visualisasi**: Graphs to support data analysis.